 Listening to what your partner has to say goes a long way in establishing mutual trust and respect in a relationship.
 Pay attention to your partner’s needs and desires.
-Listen to what they have to say, how they feel, what their concerns are.
+Listen to what they have to say, how they feel, and what their concerns are.

-Don’t make the conversation about yourself.
+Don’t make every conversation about yourself.
 Let them have the floor when they need it the most.
 It only goes on to show that you’re concerned about your partner’s emotions and consider their views as important.
 It will give them a sense of safety that there’s someone who’ll always have their back if anything goes wrong.

 4. Make sure to not cross enforced boundaries

 Another non-negotiable example of showing respect in a relationship is to make sure both partners do not cross the set boundaries, including physical or sexual limits.
-There are different types of boundaries partners must establish for a healthy relationship.
+There are different types of boundaries that partners must establish for a healthy relationship.
 The process of enforcing and respecting those boundaries starts with you.
-Your partner will not show respect for your boundaries if you don’t.
+Your partner will not respect your boundaries if you don’t.

 Make sure you figure out what your limitations are and then properly communicate your boundaries to your partner.
 He/she should know what you’re comfortable with as well as what you’re not willing to compromise on.
 Ask them to support you in maintaining or honoring those boundaries.